Why compare and contrast in writing?

 - What point do you want to make?

-Combine the answers in one sentence specifying the relationship between the subjects as a representation of your main argument.
-This sentence will become your thesis statement to mention in an essay introduction.
+Combine the answers in one sentence describing the relationship between the subjects as your argument representation.
+This sentence will become your thesis statement to write in an introduction.

 4. Think About How to Compare and Contrast

 It stands to reason that you’ll write an introduction, a paper body, and a conclusion.
-But in compare-and-contrast writing, two ways of comparison exist: block and point-by-point.
+There are two ways to organize comparison in the body: block and point-by-point.

 - A block structure, aka subject-by-subject, is when you first discuss everything about one subject and then move to discuss the same points about the second subject.
 Like this: